counsyl/counsyl-pyads/README.md

 counsyl-pyads
 =============

 This Python package contains a Python-only implementation of the AMS/ADS (Automation Device Specification) protocol for communicating directly with Beckhoff PLCs.
 No router is included or required.
-It is a fork of the [pyads library by Christoph Wiedemann](https://github.com/chwiede/pyads).
+It is a fork of the [pyads library by Christoph Wiedemann](https://github.com/chwiede/pyads), with support for more data types (including arrays).

 ### Installation